geotho/geotho.github.io/_drafts/2016-07-07-kakuro-solving.md

 I've written a Kakuro solver which you can play around with here: [http://geotho.github.io/kakuro-solver/](http://geotho.github.io/kakuro-solver/)

+If you are interested in seeing the solving code, you can do so here:

 Below I describe some methods I tried to solve the Kakuros, some more successful that others.

 # Some things I tried that didn't work well